huijunchen9260/shellect/README.md

 ## Implementation Details

+shellect born from my experience in developing my bibliography manager, [`shbib`](https://github.com/huijunchen9260/shbib), and I built [`shbib`](https://github.com/huijunchen9260/shbib) on the basis provided by [`shfm`](https://github.com/dylanaraps/shfm).
+I realized that if I do not obey the Unix philosophy and keep adding functions to [`shbib`](https://github.com/huijunchen9260/shbib), [`shbib`](https://github.com/huijunchen9260/shbib) would grow exponentially and eventually become a pain to maintain.
+Therefore, I isolate out shellect as an individual selection system that just written in POSIX shell.

 ### Explanation for TUI manipulation

 Basically, printing out the raw escape sequence to manipulate the terminal output works in most terminal, and its function is way richer than `tput`.